-4. Overtime
+Overtime

 - a.
 The Parties recognize that schedules that regularly require a substantial level of overtime are undesirable and should be avoided where possible. - b.
-Where local practices or agreements with respect to the distribution of overtime do not presently exist, the Company and the Local Union Grievance Committee shall promptly conclude an agreement providing for the most equitable overtime distribution consistent with the efficiency of the operation.

-- c.
-The Company will consider an Employee's request to be excused from overtime work and shall accommodate those requests which are practicable and reasonable under the circumstances. - 5.
-Full Biweekly Guarantee
+Where local practices or agreements with respect to the distribution of overtime do not presently exist, the Company and the Local Union Grievance Committee shall promptly conclude an agreement providing for the most equitable overtime distribution consistent with the efficiency of the operation. - c.
+The Company will consider an Employee's request to be excused from overtime work and shall accommodate those requests which are practicable and reasonable under the circumstances.

+4. Full Week Guarantee

-An Employee scheduled to work will receive, during a biweekly payroll period, an opportunity to earn at least forty (40) hours of pay each week of the biweekly period (including hours paid for but not worked, or time off in accordance with Article Nine, Section A-4 of this Agreement and report-off time for Union business, but excluding overtime pay and premium pay).
-An Employee on an approved leave of absence or disability during any biweekly pay period shall be considered as having been provided the opportunity for this guarantee during any such biweekly payroll period, it being understood that the pay, if any, that such an Employee is entitled to receive while on approved leave of absence or disability is that provided by applicable law or the Agreement, not the earning opportunity set forth in this Paragraph.
+An Employee scheduled to work will receive, during a payroll week, an opportunity to earn at least forty (40) hours of pay (including hours paid for but not worked, work opportunities declined by the Employee, disciplinary time off, absenteeism and report-off time for Union business, but excluding overtime pay and premium pay).
+An Employee on an approved leave of absence or disability during any payroll week shall be considered as having been provided the opportunity for this guarantee during any such week, it being understood that the pay, if any, that such an Employee is entitled to receive while on approved leave of absence or disability is that provided by applicable law or the Agreement, not the earning opportunity set forth in this Paragraph.

-6. Full Day Guarantee
+5. Full Day Guarantee

-An Employee who is required to report and reports to work shall be paid for the greater of (a) eight (8) hours or (b) the hours actually worked, except as provided in other Sections of this Agreement or in cases where the Employee works less than eight (8) hours, as a result of the Employee voluntarily leaving work or as a result of disciplinary action.
+An Employee who is required to report and reports to work shall be paid for the greater of (a) eight (8) hours or (b) the hours actually worked, except as provided in other Sections of this Agreement or in cases where the Employee works less than eight (8) hours or the actual hours scheduled, as a result of the Employee voluntarily leaving work or as a result of disciplinary action.

-- 7. Alternative Work Schedule - a.
-The Company may adopt alternative work schedules consisting of ten (10) or twelve (12) hour per day scheduling with the approval of the Local Union President/Unit Chair and the Grievance Chair and sixty percent (60%) of the Employees who are impacted by the alternative schedule. - b.
+6. Alternative Work Schedule

+The Company may adopt alternative work schedules consisting of ten (10) or twelve (12) hour per day scheduling with the approval of the Local Union President/Unit Chair and the Grievance Chair and sixty percent (60%) of the Employees who are impacted by the alternative schedule.

 Approval of an alternative work schedule may be revoked at any time more than six (6) months after its implementation by a simple majority vote of the Employees who are impacted by that schedule.
-Following such revocation, the Company shall reinstate a normal schedule as promptly as possible. - c.
-The Company shall be deemed to have met its obligations under Article Nine, Section A(2) provided an Employee scheduled to work an Alternative Work Schedule has an opportunity to work as scheduled or takes vacation and is paid in accordance with the other relevant provisions of this Agreement.
+Following such revocation, the Company shall reinstate a normal schedule as promptly as possible.